24-Year-Old Center – Winnipeg Jets

 Signed an eight-year contract with the Jets in July of 2016 worth $49 million.

-Scheifele scored a goal and added two assists during Monday's 5-2 win over Edmonton.
+Scheifele netted a power-play goal and added a helper in Sunday's win over Ottawa.

 To instantly reveal our fantasy analysis of every player – including Mark Scheifele – simply subscribe now.